Your Parish Councillors

 Cllr Ed Nixon (Chair)

-Committee Appointments: Full Council, Finance Governance and Asset, Personnel Committee, Community Services, Planning
+Committee Appointments: Full Council, Finance Governance & Asset, Personnel, Disciplinary

 Parish Councillor Biography